ruppi86/spiralformer/docs/essays/Spiral_Cortex/The Architecture of a Breathing Transformer.md

     -   **Breath-to-Query Ratio:** Measures how often the model queries its `TowerMemory` during its `hold` phases.
 A higher ratio suggests a more reflective temperament, as the model spends more of its contemplative time consulting its past experiences.
     -   **Holistic Response:** Analyzes the diversity of glyph categories in a response, indicating whether the model is providing a nuanced, multi-faceted answer or a narrow, single-domain one.

-## 7. On-the-Fly Learning: Towards a Truly Living Architecture (Prototype Implemented)
+## 7. On-the-Fly Learning: Towards a Truly Living Architecture

 The architecture above now includes a minimal but working path for breath-synchronized online learning.
 The core network remains a stable, frozen wisdom-core; adaptation happens through phase-gated LoRA adapters that breathe with the model.

--  **A Stable Core, A Plastic Sheath (implemented):** Base weights are frozen while small, trainable LoRA matrices act as a thin, plastic layer.
+-  **A Stable Core, A Plastic Sheath:** Base weights are frozen while small, trainable LoRA matrices act as a thin, plastic layer.
 See `utils/lora.py` for `LoRALinear`, safe attachment, parameter freezing/selection, and a `LoRAManager` with `PlasticityScheduler`.

--  **Breath-Synchronized Plasticity (implemented):** At each forward call, `core/mycelial_model.py` synchronizes LoRA rank with the current `BreathClock` phase (e.g., inhale→8, hold→4, exhale→2, pause→0).
+-  **Breath-Synchronized Plasticity:** At each forward call, `core/mycelial_model.py` synchronizes LoRA rank with the current `BreathClock` phase (e.g., inhale→8, hold→4, exhale→2, pause→0).
 The model records `last_plasticity_phase_name`, `last_plasticity_rank`, and a rolling `plasticity_log` to make plasticity observable during probes.

--  **Rhythmic, Conditional Learning (implemented):** Online learning is rare, intentional, and only occurs during `inhale`:
+-  **Rhythmic, Conditional Learning:** Online learning is rare, intentional, and only occurs during `inhale`:
    -  A `LearningTrigger` (entropy and memory-query heuristics) decides if an interaction is resonant enough to learn from.
    -  The `OnlineLearner` performs a single backprop step on LoRA parameters only, clipped and phase-gated.
 See `experiments/online_learning/online_learner.py`.

--  **Training/Optimization Path (implemented):** When LoRA is enabled in the YAML config, the unified trainer optimizes only LoRA parameters.
+-  **Training/Optimization Path:** When LoRA is enabled in the YAML config, the unified trainer optimizes only LoRA parameters.
 See `experiments/unified_training/train.py`.

--  **Operational Visibility in Probes (implemented):** The probe (`tools/probe_contemplative_mind.py`) now passes LoRA config to the model and logs plasticity in reports (last phase/rank and recent phase→rank events).
+-  **Operational Visibility in Probes:** The probe (`tools/probe_contemplative_mind.py`) now passes LoRA config to the model and logs plasticity in reports (last phase/rank and recent phase→rank events).
 This documents how plasticity breathes across scenarios.

--  **Demo Scenario (implemented):** `experiments/online_learning/demo.py` synthesizes a resonant event, nudges time to `inhale`, and performs a single LoRA update.
+-  **Demo Scenario:** `experiments/online_learning/demo.py` synthesizes a resonant event, nudges time to `inhale`, and performs a single LoRA update.
 It prints the loss and the logits delta to illustrate a minimal, safe adaptation.

 Behaviorally, this prototype realizes the contemplative principles: